Mahendar0701/SportCenter/README.md

 # Sports-Center React Application

 Welcome to the Sports-Center React Application repository!
-This project is dedicated to crafting a dynamic and engaging front-end application using React and TypeScript, tailored for sports enthusiasts and fans.
+This project is a part of my capstone project WD301.
+It is built using React and TypeScript.
 ## Table of Contents

 - [Features](#features)